Sunlitspace542/Aperture-Continued/README.md

 4. radios that have a 1/20 chance of playing a never-before-heard message from Dr. breen (no, really.)
 5. Cake!
 6. Arm panels dynamically adjustable to any position within their reach
-7. All gels from portal 2, including one scrapped from the final release (reflection gel for bouncing lasers off stuff)
+7. All gels from portal 2, including two scrapped from the final release (reflection gel for bouncing lasers off stuff, adhesion gel)
 8. Lasers, and musical laser catchers with different songs to choose from such as the still-alive radio, the triple-laser-phase, and Portal 1's "self esteem fund".
 9. Crushers
 10. Gel droppers and item droppers that can be placed on the floor, walls, and ceiling, all with configurable "drop force" settings